 The main open floor plan gives you ample space to entertain and cook in an oversized gourmet kitchen with double-oven, built-ins, an oversized custom island with granite countertops throughout.
 Unwind in the four seasons sunroom complete with a fireplace overlooking a gorgeous paver patio.
 A perfect addition to any home.
 The Master Bedroom retreat with beamed ceilings and spa-like Master Bath.
 End your evening through the connecting sliding doors off the Master Bedroom that will bring you out onto the wooded backyard to unwind and enjoy the sunset.

-There are 3 bedrooms on the second floor, one bedroom is a junior suite.
+There are 3 bedrooms on the second-floor; One bedroom is a junior suite.
 This home has an office with built-ins, a lounge area for the kids, or extra office space.
 An attached 2-car garage with a custom storage area is a plus!
-Breathtaking home in a magnificent location is the perfect getaway without leaving your home!
+This breathtaking home in a magnificent location is the perfect getaway without leaving your home!
 Your oasis awaits!

 Wow!
 All I can say is, YES!
 I want to go check out this oasis!
 It had me at the four seasons room!